Skip to main content

 Prior to the tsunami, seafood landings in Crescent City were second only to San Francisco in Northern California.
 Currently there are around eighty commercial fishing vessels berthed at the marina.
 Dungeness crab, rockfish, and shrimp are major fisheries for the Crescent City fleet.
 Tuna are landed in Crescent City in the season when the schools venture closer to shore.

 The Harbor District is trying to attract former tenants of the marina and would like to invite visiting vessels to try the improved facilities, which include new ADA compliant restrooms, showers, laundry facilities and enclosed fish cleaning stations.
-Englund Marine has a store at the harbor and four restaurants are located on harbor property.
+Englund Marine has a store at the harbor and three restaurants are located on harbor property.

 The Harbor is only 8 miles from the Redwood National and State Parks where large groves of Coastal Redwoods still thrive.